 Writing Groups

-The Writing Center is offering several options for weekly graduate and undergraduate writing groups this semester, including registered writing groups that require regular attendance, and drop-in writing groups (attend when you’re available).
+The Writing Center is offering several options for weekly graduate writing groups this spring.
 Led by experienced instructors, these groups provide an opportunity for sustained writing practice within a community of other student writers.
-Fall 2023 writing groups take place in one of the following modes:
+Writing groups take place in one of the following modes:

-To express interest in joining this writing group, please fill out this form:
+To express interest in joining a writing group, please fill out this form:

 Writing Group Interest Form